-Take customer relationship management to the next level by adding Customer MDM
+Take customer relationship management (CRM) to the next level with Customer MDM

 CRM has proven itself as a truly indispensable asset to virtually any company that works with customers.
 Meaning pretty much everyone.
 Yet, it hasn’t delivered on the promise of providing a single platform for enterprise customer data.

 For many organizations, this has exacerbated problems created by application and data silos and has made creating a single, centralized view of customer data far more complex.

 Fortunately, customer MDM helps address this challenge.
 Combined with CRM, customer master data management creates a fool-proof solution to effectively collect, consolidate and maintain customer data across multiple implementations of CRM and other enterprise applications, and to replace fragmented, outdated or duplicate data with complete, timely and accurate trustworthy customer records.

 For more information on the topic, read our executive brief on the topic, CRM is Not Customer MDM: Take customer relationships to the next level by combining CRM with Customer MDM.